shekshaa/Papers-List/README.md

-# Computational Methods in cryo-EM
+# Cyro-EM

-In this repository, you can find a collection of papers that use computational methods to address the subproblems in the cryo-EM workflow, especially the 3D reconstruction problem.
+Following is a list of computational methods that address challenges in cryo-EM 3D reconstruction problem.

 ## 3D Heterogeneous Reconstruction